 And, when we say that man is responsible for himself, we do not mean that he is responsible only for his own individuality, but that he is responsible for all men.

 Sartre elaborates with a reference to what he calls Kierkegaard’s anguish of Abraham (p 31).
-This is the anguish of being alone to make a choice with no reference to a higher arbiter, and being watched by all the world while making that choice, which is recognised to be a choice for all mankind.
+This is the anguish of being alone to make a choice with no reference to a higher arbiter, and being watched by all the world while making that choice as the right one for all people.

 So every man ought to say, ‘am I really a man who has the right to act in such a manner that humanity regulates itself by what I do.’
 If a man does not say that, he is dissembling his anguish. (p 32.)

 The anguish spoken of here appears to be the doubt and trepidation that attaches to many concrete situations in which choices might have serious consequences for an individual or a wider group.
-In other words, how do I make a decision which may affect others in the absence of any imposed rules to help me?
-I must make this decision by myself, drawing on only my own experiences and knowledge, and I will be responsible for that decision, held accountable for it by others, and haunted by my memory of it should it incur wounding consequences.
+How do I make a decision which may affect others in the absence of any received or given rules to help me?
+I must make this decision by myself, drawing on only my own experiences and knowledge, and I will be responsible for that decision, held accountable for it by others, and haunted by my memory of it, should it incur wounding consequences.

 Choices may be judged by individuals and groups as wrong or right in the contexts of their own frameworks of ethics and circumstances, but this imposition of subjectivities does not impose an objective reality.
-Wrong and right can apply only to pre-determined processes: a wrong and right way of spelling a word; a wrong and right way of playing a specific note on a piano; a wrong and right way of tying a necktie into a Windsor knot.
+Wrong and right can apply only to pre-determined processes: a wrong and right way of spelling a word; or a wrong and right way of playing a specific note on a piano.

-Why then would Sartre make such an apparently contradictory statement?
+Why would Sartre make such an apparently contradictory statement?

 The matter might be less controversial if we did not take a literal interpretation of his words, which are presented here as already a translation from the original French.
 A less literal interpretation might yield the meaning that if I choose something for myself, regardless of how that choice might be judged by me or others, I must accept that anyone or everyone might make the same choice.
 In moral terms this is equivalent of the Biblical caution ‘Whatsoever a man soweth, that shall he also reap.’
 (Galatians 6:7.)
 In the vernacular: ‘Do unto others as you would have them do unto you.’